 - The centromere of each chromosome divides.
 Therefore, the sister chromatids separate as daughter chromosomes.

 - Daughter chromosomes move apart and are pulled toward the respective poles of the spindle.
-Chromosomal movement is brought about by the contraction of spindle fibres.
+The contraction of spindle fibers brings about chromosomal movement.

-- The centromeres of chromosomes are pulled towards the poles of the spindle and their arms are dragged behind.
+- The centromeres of chromosomes are pulled towards the spindle poles, and their arms are dragged behind.

 4. Telophase –